amitdongol/RockingRover/index.md

 This is a repository of EV3 Misson Program for our **_FIRST_ LEGO LEAGUE** Challenge.

-Each participant should create a [github](https://github.com) account.
+Each participant should create a [GitHub](https://github.com) account.
 Once the account is created let your Lead Coach/Mentor-1 (Dr. Amit Dongol) know.
 Lead Coach/Mentor-1 will then send you invitation to collaborate in the repository.
 Each branch will be created for each participant.
-Each participant must work only in their respective branch only.
+Each participant must work in their respective branch only.

 In the Mean time, also download [Fork](https://fork.dev) in your computer.
-Lead coach will help you set up your fork and github account.
+Lead Coach/Mentor-1 will help you set up your fork and GitHub account.

 ### Our Team members: